camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 - You need to adjust code that uses the workflow engine API
 - How you might be able to reuse glue code
 - Community extensions that can help with migration
+- The Clean Delegate approach, that will help you writing Camunda Platform 7 solutions that are easier to migrate

 We are watching all customer migration projects closely and will update this guide in the future.